parthasarathydNU/Interview-Prep-Materials/Technology Based Interview Questions/React/React.md

 - Changes to state or props of a component lead to creation of a new virtual DOM tree, which is compared to the previous one
 - The diffs are computed and only the necessary changes are batched and applied to the actual DOM
 - Reconciliation process - ensures only parts of the DOM that need updates are changed - minimizes performance impact of updates
-- Updates are batched and applied in one go , this reduces number of repaints required
+- Updates are batched and applied in one go , thia

 ### What are synthetic events in React ?
 - A synthetic event is an object which acts as a cross-browser wrapper around the browser's native event